 - Any applicable degrees or diplomas

-- Letter from employer stating nature of work, duration of employment, and good standing in the company
+- Letter from employer stating the nature of work, duration of employment, and good standing in the company

 There are a few very attractive benefits offered to expats who can secure permanent residency abroad in Singapore: